flatland-association/flatland-book/getting-started/first-submission.md

 🚂 All aboard!
 ---

-In the next five minutes, you will submit your first agent to the [NeurIPS 2020 Flatland Challenge](https://www.aicrowd.com/challenges/neurips-2020-flatland-challenge/) and will see your name on the leaderboard.
+In the next ten minutes, you will submit your first agent to the [NeurIPS 2020 Flatland Challenge](https://www.aicrowd.com/challenges/neurips-2020-flatland-challenge/) and will see your name on the leaderboard.

 ![leaderboard](../assets/images/you.png)